cassgvp/github-for-collaborative-documentation/docs/tut/3-1-stranger-or-collaborator.md

 ## Assuming you are a "stranger" to the repository owner

-In my experience a contribution to a repository doesn't come out of nowhere.
+In my experience, a contribution to a repository doesn't come out of nowhere.
 Often you will have been having a bit of a chat in someone's repository issues (more on that later), and they will say, "Hey, that's a great idea!
 Do you want to submit a pull request?!".
 Here is your invitation to contribute!

 By "stranger" I mean that you are not one of the people who have access to make changes to the repository without going through a gate keeper.
-Your gate keeper is the process of the pull request, and its review by the repository owner.
+Your gate keeper is the process of the pull request which is review by the repository owner.